InstCognNeuro/bids-tms-extension/specification/tms_bids_specification.md

 - `TrainRampUpNumber`: The number of trains applied for Ramp Up function.
 - `MarkerID`: Unique identifier of stimulation target point.
 Follow the _markers.tsv
 - `StimStepCount`: Count of pulses determines the stepping and number of pulses produced per mark.
-- `PulseAmplitude`: An expression for the power output level as a percentage of maximum stimulator power (% of max output).
+- `FirstPulseIntens`: An expression for the power output level as a percentage of maximum stimulator power (% of max output).
-- `DoublePulseAmplitude`: Actual for Dual_mode.
+- `SecondPulseIntens`: Actual for Dual_mode.
 The independent amplitude of the second pulse as a percentage of maximum stimulator power(% of max output).
-- `PulseAmplitudeRatio`:  Actual for Twin_mode.
+- `PulseIntensRatio`:  Actual for Twin_mode.
 Ratio of the amplitude of two pulses B/A.
-- `PulseAmplitudeRMT`: Stimulation intensity as a percentage of the Resting Motor Threshold (% of RMT).
+- `PulseIntensRMT`: Stimulation intensity as a percentage of the Resting Motor Threshold (% of RMT).
 - `StimValidation`: Validation of the applied stimulation.
 Whether stimulation was validated ("yes", "no", etc).
 - `CurrentGradient`: Actual measured value of the coil current gradient (A/µs).
 - `ElectricFieldTarget`: Electric field at target (V/m).